TheInfiniteKind/moneydance_open/python_scripts/useful_scripts/install-readme.txt

 - extract_investment_transactions_csv   Extract investment transactions to csv
 - extract_account_registers_csv         Extract Account Register(s) to csv along with any attachments

+list_future_reminders:                  View future reminders on screen.
+Allows you to set the days to look forward

 useful_scripts: A zip collection of ad-hoc scripts for specific tasks.
 Just unzip and select the script you want.
 Includes:
 - calculate_moneydance_objs_and_datasetsize.py: Analyse your dataset, object counts, file sizes, and find other known datasets
 - extract_all_attachments.py: extract all your attachments out of Moneydance to a folder of your choice